RichardTMiles/Singleton/README.md

 other support objects.

-Using a Skeleton system ensures that all data or procedure produced from ANY class can be looked up ( or called ) without the need of reinstating the object ( new $class ).
+Using a Skeleton system ensures that all data or procedure produced from ANY class can be looked up ( or called ) without the need of re-instance the object ( new $class ).

 For example, Singleton patterns are especially useful for ensuring only one instance, or one connection of a database is active at a time.
 Standardizing this model will